 - A surcharge on your auto insurance of $1,000 for three years

 - An assessment of potential alcohol or substance abuse

-- Mandatory attendance at a two-day alcohol course at the Intoxicated Driver Resource Centre.
+- Mandatory attendance at a two-day alcohol course at the Intoxicated Driver Resource Center

 If you have a previous DUI conviction within a 10-year period of your new charge, you are considered a repeat offender and may be subject to significantly more severe penalties, including:

 - Loss of license for between one and two years (under the old law, a two-year suspension applied)

 - A fine between $500 and $1,000